dhellmann/pymotw-3/source/random/index.rst

 having the same data set available to be processed in different ways is useful.
 One technique is to use a program to generate random values and save them to be processed by a separate step.
-That may not be practical for large amounts of data, though, so :mod:`random` includes the :func:`seed` function for initializing the pseudorandom generator so that it produces an expected set of values.
+That may not be practical for large amounts of data, though, so ``random`` includes the :func:`seed` function for initializing the pseudorandom generator so that it produces an expected set of values.